-Valproate, or divalproex sodium, (Depakote) is a long-time staple, popular for migraine prevention.
+Valproate, or divalproex sodium (Depakote), is a longtime staple, popular for migraine prevention.
 It is usually well tolerated in the lower doses used for headaches; however, the generic may not be as effective.
 Liver functions need to be monitored in the beginning of treatment.
 Valproate also is one of the primary mood stabilizers for bipolar disorder.
 Oral Depakote ER (500 mg) is an excellent once-daily, long-acting agent.
 As with most preventives, valproate needs 4 to 6 weeks to become effective.

-The $\beta$ -blocker propranolol also is

-FDA-approved as a preventive agent for migraines.
+The β -blocker propranolol also is FDA approved as a preventive agent for migraines.
 Long-acting oral propranolol (Inderal), for example, is very useful in combination with the tricyclic antidepressant amitriptyline.
-Dosage begins with the long-acting agent given at 60 mg per day, and usually is kept between 60 and 120 mg per day.
-Lower doses, such as 20 mg twice per day of propranolol, sometimes are effective.
-Other β-blockers, such as metoprolol (Toprol XL) and atenolol, also are effective.
+Dosage begins with the long-acting agent given at 60 mg per day, and is usually kept between 60 and 120 mg per day.
+Lower doses are sometimes effective, such as 20 mg twice a day of propranolol.
+Other β -blockers also are effective, such as metoprolol (Toprol XL) and atenolol.
 Some of these are easier to work with than propranolol because they are scored tablets, and metoprolol and atenolol have fewer respiratory effects.
-Depression may occur. β-blockers are useful for migraine patients with concurrent hypertension, tachycardia, mitral valve prolapse, and panic/anxiety disorders.
-Bystolic (Nebivolol) is another $\beta$ -blocker that may be helpful for the prevention of headaches, with the least amount of side effects..
+Depression may occur. β-blockers are useful for those migraine patients with concurrent hypertension, tachycardia, mitral valve prolapse, and panic/anxiety disorders.
+Bystolic (nebivolol) is another β-blocker that may be helpful for the prevention of headaches, and has fewer respiratory side effects than other agents.
+Bystolic probably has the fewest side effects among the β-blockers.

 As noted, amitriptyline is an effective, inexpensive agent that is useful for the prevention of daily headaches and insomnia.
 As a preventive agent, amitriptyline is prescribed at low doses and taken at night.
 Sedation, weight gain, dry mouth, and constipation are common side effects.
-Other tricyclic antidepressants, such as doxepin and protriptyline, can be effective for migraine.
+Other tricyclic antidepressants such as doxepin and protriptyline can be effective for migraine.
 Nortriptyline is similar to amitriptyline, with somewhat fewer side effects.
 These also are used for daily tension-type headaches.
 Protriptyline is one of the few older antidepressants that does not cause weight gain.
 However, anticholinergic side effects are increased with protriptyline; protriptyline is more effective for tension headache than for migraine.
 Although selective serotonin reuptake inhibitors (SSRIs) are used, they are more effective for anxiety and depression than for migraine.